mintedreward/heartmail/stamps-specs/sw-2120-revenue-split.md

 ]
 ```
 * A simplified example could exclude the array for a single string formatted as an email
-`greatcontent@paymail.com`
+`greatcontent@email2.com`
-with the assumption that payout is 100% if only a single paymail is presented.
+with the assumption that payout is 100% if only a single email2 is presented.

 ## Discussion Items

 * The format should be machine readable
 * The format should be in a canonical format (remove extraneous spaces)
 * The format should be embeddable in contracts or media manifests
-* The paymail could be an address or potentially a url (needs discussion)
+* The email2 could be an address or potentially a url (needs discussion)